 ISS ESG - Energy & Extractives Screening

 As the topic of climate change is gaining momentum in the financial industry, investors require access to high-quality, reliable and relevant data to support the transition to a low-carbon economy.
-ISS ESG's Energy & Extractives Screening provides detailed analyses on companies’ involvement in the extraction of fossil fuels, and the generation of power from fossil fuel, nuclear and renewable sources for a comprehensive climate risk assessment.
+ISS ESG's Energy and Extractives Screening provides detailed analyses on companies' involvement in the extraction of fossil fuels, and the generation of power from fossil fuel, nuclear and renewable sources for a comprehensive climate risk assessment.

 Where and how do you source your data?

 Companies within risk sectors are actively screened to determine the involvement in the energy & extractives industry.
 Screening data and estimates are based on the most recent annual report and/or financial filings, published company information, expert sources and non-governmental organisations reports.
 Further, ISS ESG conducts a fact-finding dialogue with the company when further clarification is needed.

 Third-party information such as government sources, industry databases and reputable newspapers are cross-referenced as supplemental to company disclosures.
 To ensure transparency, ISS ESG clearly indicates when revenue data is company disclosed and when it is estimated/calculated.

 Data is used by a broad range of institutional investors, asset managers, asset owners, fund managers, banks, government institutions, universities and research firms.

 What is the cost for your data offering?

 Pricing is based on the method by which data is delivered.
 ISS ESG can provide data via its proprietary platform, DataDesk, or via data feed.
 Pricing for this solution is available upon request.

 What are the key attributes that differentiates the data you offer?